Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_design_sprint_development/output.md

     - **Additional Questions Based on Feedback**:
       - In what ways can AI contribute to sustainable development goals?
       - How should ethical guidelines vary across different sectors utilizing AI?

-- **Case Studies**: A curated collection of interactive case studies based on real-world ethical scenarios in AI, including:
+- **Case Studies**: A curated and enhanced collection of interactive case studies based on real-world ethical scenarios in AI, now including:

     - **Case Study 1: Bias in Recruitment Algorithms**
       - **Scenario**: An AI system used for screening job applications is found to favor candidates from certain demographic backgrounds.